 Core’s team of specialist asbestos surveyors has an expert knowledge of the products asbestos may have been added to.
 With so many products having been produced and so many non-asbestos products which look similar, it can be very difficult for the untrained eye to spot the different types of potential asbestos products found in-situ.

 The six types of asbestos fall into two groups:

 - Chrysotile (white asbestos)

-Amphibole asbestos have needle like fibres that break down into much smaller fibres than Serpentine asbestos, making them more aerodynamic and penetrative, and therefore a higher health risk through either inhalation or becoming imbedded in the skin.
+Amphibole asbestos have needle-like fibres that break down into much smaller fibres than Serpentine asbestos, making them more aerodynamic and penetrative, and therefore a higher health risk through either inhalation or becoming embedded in the skin.